ludvigalden/exectx/docs/exectx.Context.md

 • `get` **promiseCanceled**(): `Promise`<`void`\>

-Returns a promise that resolves once the execution is canceled.
-If the execution is already canceled, a resolved promise is returned.
+A promise that resolves whenever the execution is canceled, or if the execution is already canceled, a resolved promise.

 #### Returns